0xsuk/finyl/README.md

 # finyl
 finyl is a rekordbox USB compatible multi-stems DJ system for Linux 64 bits that lets you mix audio sources separately. (vocal, instrumental, etc)
-It is designed to run fast on Raspberry pi 3b+ RAM 1GB.

 https://github.com/user-attachments/assets/eeeece49-5b04-4cdb-a13c-80a7f2821625